whit8024/master-slave/README.txt

 They are constants defined and precisely commented in the first lines of the code file masterslave.cpp.
 Their values can be changed as needed.
 After making changes, recompile the code and run.

+The flow control implementation can also be changed by manipulating the literal on line 394